-- 16. Bearing the above in mind, in my opinion the replacement of level crossings on off-road walking routes with longer and less attractive diversions, particularly along roads, is likely further to reduce walking and physical activity levels and to increase car journeys, working against several of the stated objectives of government in both transport and public health - 17.
-Given the need to increase walking significantly above its current levels, it is important to consider not only current but future use of the walking network, particularly in areas where future development is planned.
-Once a crossing is closed, its potential to contribute to raising future walking levels is lost, as there is very little likelihood it will ever be restored. - 18.
+- 18. Given the need to increase walking significantly above its current levels, it is important to consider not only current but future use of the walking network.
+Once a crossing is closed, its potential to contribute to raising future walking levels is lost, as there is very little likelihood it will ever be restored. - 19.
 In its statement of case (paras 63-72), Network Rail argues that some level crossings have poor standards of accessibility, and their potential danger can also deter some walkers, particularly vulnerable people.
 While this may be true in some cases, the best way to address it is surely to improve their accessibility and safety or to replace them with accessible grade-separated crossings such as footbridges along the same line of route.
-For most walkers, a lengthy and less attractive detour is a far worse alternative and is likely to deter them from walking the route at all, for the reasons outlined under Barriers above. - 19.
+For most walkers, a lengthy and less attractive detour is a far worse alternative and is likely to deter them from walking the route at all, for the reasons outlined under Barriers above. - 20.
 The minimal or negligible reductions in risk associated with the closure of many crossings should be considered alongside not only the potentially greater risk of road accidents on diversions but also the very real negative consequences of supressed walking and physical activity levels, the consequent increased risk of numerous diseases and health conditions, and a less sustainable and less attractive environment for everyone.

-I believe the facts stated in this proof of evidence to be true.
+I believe the facts stated in this witness statement are true.